tomik-z-cech/PP2-Millionaire/README.md

 - **Title** : `Millionaire ¦ Play !`
 - **User** : Once user inputs their name in requerequired format, the user is brought to game section of `index.html` *(appendix 18)*.
 - **Development :**
-  - After clicking "Let's play ! button" with name filled in required format, name is checked by `function checkName()` and `function prepareGameView()` is called.
+  - After clicking "Let's play !" button with name filled in required format, name is checked by `function checkName()` and `function prepareGameView()` is called.
 Page linked with `script.js` file.

 *Appendix 18 - Reservation page*